 Hungary retained the old rules for caring credits in the public component of the new pension system, but applied new rules to the new mandatory private component adopted in 1998.
 In this case, participants must contribute 6 per cent of their childcare benefit to a commercially managed individual savings account.
 As explained above, their future pension benefits will be calculated as a simple return on this contribution - i.e. investment performance minus management fees.
 This private benefit will supplement the individual's public pension.
 The amount of the public pension will be reduced due to the diversion of a part of the contribution to the private tier.
-As with all other contribution from the childcare benefit.
+As with all other contributions to the privatezed component of the pension system, there is no employer matching contribution to the contribution from the childcare benefit.
 However, 6 per cent of the childcare benefit is a tiny amount, equal to less than \$4 per month.
 Time off for caring will thus reduce a carer's benefit portion from the private system substantially.
 This policy is especially disadvantageous for middle- and upper-income workers, since the pension entitlements that they earn while working are substantially higher than those based on the childcare benefit (Fultz & Steinhilber 2003).